What Can We Learn From

 Consider 1 Peter 3:21.
 God

-just like the waters of the flood washed away the sins of the world.
+sins just like the waters of the flood washed away the sins of

 Invitation/Conclusion:

-works, and water save us.
-But we are not saved by grace alone, faith
+faith, works, and water save us.
+But we are not saved by grace

 February 13, 2025